31 Weeks Pregnant: Symptoms And Baby Development

 You are in the third trimester of pregnancy at the 31st week of pregnancy and a week short of ending the seventh month.
 You will soon be in the eighth month.

-How Big Is Your Baby In This Week?
+How Big Is Your Baby This Week?

-At 31 weeks, your baby is about the size of a coconut.
 Your baby measures 16.18in (41.1cm) in length and weighs about 3.31lb (1.5kg) (1).

 Baby Development At 31 Weeks